tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %} id="para10" mid-text="Paragraph-10"><!-- also 11, technically -->

 1979's *Alien*, directed by <mark>Ridley Scott</mark>, <mark>is often considered as one of the first "feminist" science fiction movies.
-With its powerful central female character and themes of reproduction and sexual violence, the film has become lauded for being a cornerstone in feminist film theory.</mark> <mark>It's also monstrously queer</mark>. <!-- 10 ends here -->
+With its powerful central female character and themes of reproduction and sexual violence, the film has become lauded for being a cornerstone in feminist film theory.</mark> <mark stat:id="sub-queer">It's also monstrously queer</mark>. <!-- 10 ends here -->

 <mark>Not only is Ellen Ripley</mark> a <mark>strong butch heroine</mark>, who does not *at all* fit the usual sci-fi or horror female archetype, but <mark>according to <span id="david_mcintee">David McEntee</span>, author of *Beautiful Monsters*</mark>, the film also <mark>plays very deliberately with male fears of female reproduction</mark>.
 Forcing the gestation of life onto male characters and literally tearing them apart during birth.